AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 For batch destinations, the [!UICONTROL Dataflow runs] tab provides metric data on your dataflow runs.
 A list of individual runs and their particular metrics is displayed, along with the following totals for identities:

 - **[!UICONTROL Identities activated]**: The count of individual profile identities successfully activated to the selected destination.
-- **[!UICONTROL Identities excluded]**: The count of individual profile identities excluded for activation for the selected destination, based on missing attributes and consent violation.
+- **[!UICONTROL Identities excluded]**: The count of individual profile identities excluded from activation for the selected destination, based on missing attributes and consent violation.

 ![](../assets/ui/monitor-destinations/dataflow-runs-batch.png)